 Emergencies do happen—be prepared.
 What happens when things go wrong can depend to a large extent on the planning and preparation you have made at home.

 - Consider taking a satellite phone and Personal Locator Beacon (PLB) to areas that do not have mobile phone coverage.
-If you have a PLB, it should only be activated in a serious emergency situation, when there is no alternative way to raise assistance.
+If you have a PLB, activate it only in a serious emergency situation, when there is no alternative way to get help.

 - Look for and remove ticks and leeches that may have found you.